-- 15. The chassis should now be plugged electrically into the tender and both placed on the track, power being applied gently to ensure all is well. - 16.
-Once satisfied with the running, the crankpins should be re checked for security, trimmed and tidied up as required, before replacing the chassis into the loco body. - 17.
-Brake gear can now be finally clipped back into place.
+- 1. The loco should now be plugged electrically into the tender and both placed on the track, power being applied gently to ensure all is well. - 2.
+Once satisfied with the running, the crankpins should be re checked for security, trimmed and tidied up as required, before replacing the chassis into the loco body. - 3.
+Brake gear can now be finally clipped back into place. - 4.
+Lubricate all the new parts.